mcuringa/mixi/content/courses/maker3/index.md

 {% card %}
 ### Module 5: Workshop Critique (March 25 - April 1)
-In this session pairs will present their proposed workshop and run a demo of the core component(s).
-They will receive feedback from the class and instructors.
+In this session, anyone who has not yet pitched their workshop will present.
+There will be time for everyone to find a partner or team for the final project and discuss a preliminary plan for their workshop.

-After considering this feedback, the final draft of their workshop as well as their material list and budget are due.
+After considering this feedback, the final draft of their workshop as well as their material list and budget are due in one week.

+#### Section 001 Readings (for class on Mar 25)
+- Rouse, R., & Rouse, A. G. (2022).
+[Taking the maker movement to school: A systematic review of preK-12 school-based makerspace research](https://doi.org/10.1016/j.edurev.2021.100413).
+  _Educational Research Review_, _35_, 100413.
+- Mater, N., Daher, W., & Mahamid, F. (2023).
+[The Effect of STEAM Activities Based on Experiential Learning on Ninth Graders' Mental Motivation](https://doi.org/10.3390/ejihpe13070091).
+  _European journal of investigation in health, psychology and education_, _13_(7), 1229–1244.

-#### Readings due
+#### Section 002 Readings (for class on Apr 1)
-- Student readings 1 (TBD)
+- TBD

 {% endcard %}